Jet d’Eau

 Dining Options Near Jet d’Eau

-• Café du Parc: Offers a lovely terrace with views of the fountain and serves traditional Swiss cuisine.
+• Café du Parc: Offers a terrace with views of the fountain and serves traditional Swiss cuisine.

 Conclusion